strategineer/personal-website/content/books/9781639731701/index.md

 It's not perfect though, I would have preferred fewer paragraphs where Croft uses her characters to speak directly to the reader about her thoughts on translation.

-These felt a little redundant and sometimes out of place especially because I seem to have a similar understanding about the art of translation as Croft does.
+These felt a little redundant and sometimes out of place especially because my beliefs about the art of translation seem to be mostly aligned with Croft's.

 A great translation must by necessity transform the text it's based on to be great and this requires the translator to be just as much of a writer as the original author, if not more.